 It’s important to incorporate both upper and lower body workout days into a weekly workout program.
 Here is a sample week-long program incorporating glute bridges and including 2 off days.

 Modify the reps, number of exercises per day, and rest days as needed.
-Additionally, here is a 6-day workout routine plan for others to try out.
+Also, check out this 6-day workout routine plan for anyone interested in giving it a go.

 Day 1 (Monday) Lower Body Focus: